-Stocktaking, data and other planning materials were finalized in the spring 2019, and a public consultation of the planning evidence was organized.
-Future scenarios were finalized in October 2019 and defining of the planning targets for the Finnish maritime area followed.
-Planning phase was carried out in 2020, and the plan was approved in December 2020.
-Regional land use plans on Territorial Sea According to the Land Use and Building Act, land use planning is implemented on Territorial Sea as well as on land.
-Regional Councils are in charge of drafting and approving regional land use plans which may cover Territorial waters as well.
+Regional land use plans for the Territorial Sea According to the Land Use Act, land use planning applies to both territorial sea and land areas.
+Regional Councils are responsible for drafting and approving regional land use plans, which may also cover territorial waters.
 Regional land use plans are legally binding.
-At present Territorial Sea is included in the regional land use plans drafted by coastal regional councils.
-These general plans set out medium-term and long-term objectives for regional land use strategies that guide regional development and steer decisions on issues that are of a trans-municipal or regional nature.
-In drawing up a regional land use plan, special attention is given to the following: appropriate regional and community structure of the region, ecological sustainability of land use, environmentally and economically sustainable arrangement of transport and technical services, sustainable use of water and extractable land resources, operating conditions for the region's businesses, protection of landscape, natural values, and cultural heritage, and sufficient availability of areas suitable for recreation.
-In addition, the Government defines national Land Use Guidelines, which should be taken into account throughout the country in all land use decisions and land use planning.
+Currently, the territorial sea is included in the regional land use plans developed by coastal regional councils.
+These general plans set out medium-term and long-term objectives for regional land use strategies, guiding regional development and steering decisions on issues of a trans-municipal or regional nature.
+When drafting a regional land use plan, special attention is given to the following: the appropriate regional and community structure, ecological sustainability of land use, environmentally and economically sustainable transportation and technical services, the sustainable use of water and extractable land resources, the operating conditions for regional businesses, the protection of landscapes, natural values, and cultural heritage, and the sufficient availability of areas suitable for recreation.